ArmanAhmed00/Attendance_System_using_Face_Regonition/README.md

 ## 📜 License

 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the License file for more details.

 ## 👥 Contributors